keymetrics/docker-pm2/README.md

 # pm2-docker-alpine

-Official lightweight Docker image for PM2 with Keymetrics integration.
+Node.js lightweight Docker image with dumb-init, PM2 and Keymetrics integration.

-To maximize your Node.js workflow and performance, make sure you declare your application behavior into a [YML or JSON configuration file](http://pm2.keymetrics.io/docs/usage/application-declaration/) and enable the [cluster mode](http://pm2.keymetrics.io/docs/usage/cluster-mode/)
+To maximize your Node.js workflow and performance, make sure you declare your application behavior into a [configuration file](http://pm2.keymetrics.io/docs/usage/application-declaration/) and enable the [cluster mode](http://pm2.keymetrics.io/docs/usage/cluster-mode/).

 ### Install